informalsystems/quartz/docs/getting_started.md

 Neutron testnet using real remote attestions from SGX cores on Azure.

-Real verification of SGX on a CosmWasm network requires two additional global contracts to be deployed: dcap-verify and tcbinfo.
-The dcap-verify contract provides the core verification of the SGX attestation (called DCAP).
-The tcbinfo contract contains global information about secure versions of SGX processors.
+Real verification of SGX on a CosmWasm network requires two additional global contracts to be deployed: `quartz-dcap-verify` and `quartz-tcbinfo`.
+The `quartz-dcap-verify` contract provides the core verification of the SGX attestation (called DCAP).
+The `quartz-tcbinfo` contract contains global information about secure versions of SGX processors.
 Together they allow contracts built with quartz to securely verify remote attestations from SGX enclaves.

-We have already predeployed the dcap-verify and tcbinfo contracts on the Neutron testnet at TODO.
+We have already predeployed the `quartz-dcap-verify` and `quartz-tcbinfo` contracts on the Neutron testnet at TODO.
 To deploy these on your own testnet, see [below](#other-testnets-with-sgx).

 To begin, you'll need to deploy an SGX-enabled Azure instance and log in via ssh.